“People need to be dazzled, not merely illuminated.”

 Mr. Santos first had the opportunity to develop his interest in singing as a young novice and later as a junior monk at the Benedictine monastery in São Paulo, Brazil during daily Gregorian Chant practice.
 He went on to receive training in singing with Carolyn Finley in the USA and worked actively at the St. John’s Boys Choir in Minnesota, USA.
 After leaving the monastery, Mr. Santos moved to Europe for further music training.
 He studied singing with Sharon Weller and Scott Weir, historical bassoon with Donna Agrell and Lorenzo Alpert, as well as historical timpani with Philip Tarr and Dieter Dyk.
 Mr. Santos holds a specialized Diploma in Early Music (M.A. in Music Performance) from the Schola Cantorum Basiliensis (Musik-Akademie Basel) in Switzerland.

 Drawing on his diverse musical background and in-depth knowledge of choir repertoire, Mr. Santos enjoys the privilege of leading choirs into their discovery of the inspiring and restorative power of music.
 Past projects with his choirs include the performance of various Cantatas bei J.S.
-Bach, G. P. Telemann, J. G. Stölzel, J. Kuhnau, J. Krieger, W.A.Mozart, A. Dvorak, M. Haydn and J. Brahms with period and modern instruments, a premier of Thomas Leininger’s “In horto Patris mei” Mass for women’s choir and orchestra.
+Bach, G. P. Telemann, J. G. Stölzel, J. Kuhnau, J. Krieger, W.A.Mozart, A. Dvorak, M. Haydn , J. Brahms and F. Liszt with period and modern instruments, a premier of Thomas Leininger’s “In horto Patris mei” Mass for women’s choir and orchestra.

 Mr. Santos strives to inspire others to achieve their musical goals by promoting hard work, perseverance and musical quality in an enjoyable and dynamic environment.
 Furthermore, Mr. Santos’s multicultural background brings versatility to all of his professional activities.